hmuir28/PokemonChat/Readme.md

 # Pokemon Chat

-Pokemon Chat is a web application which allows users to exchange pokemons, of course, it's an application that I created it just to get back to Angular and Node,
+Pokemon Chat is a web application that allows users to exchange pokemons, of course, it's an application that I created just to get back to Angular, Node and for practicing Typescript, too.

 ## Features